 VAVA USB C Hub 8-in-1 Adapter with 4K HDMI

-The multi-port AVA USB C Hub 8-in-1 Adapter features an Ethernet port, USB-C charging port, a 4K HDMI port, SD card reader, TransFlash (TF) memory card reader, and three USB 3.0 ports.
+The multi-port VAVA USB C Hub 8-in-1 Adapter features an Ethernet port, USB-C charging port, a 4K HDMI port, SD card reader, TransFlash (TF) memory card reader, and three USB 3.0 ports.
 In the US, the 9-in-1 adapter includes an additional 3.5mm audio-out port.

 The 4K HDMI supports up to 1080p at 60Hz or UHD 3840-x-2160 at 30Hz.

 You have to pull open a flap for the RJ45 Ethernet port, which might break if opened and closed too many times but does nicely reduce the size of the hub/dongle/adapter.